grame-cncm/faustdoc/src/manual/osc.md

 ## Widget's OSC Address

-Each widget of an application has a unique OSC address obtained by concatenating the labels of it's surrounding groups with its own label.
+Each widget of an application has a unique OSC address obtained by concatenating the labels of its surrounding groups with its own label.

-There are potential conflicts between widget's labels and the OSC address space.
+There are potential conflicts between widget labels and the OSC address space.
 An OSC symbolic name is an ASCII string consisting of a restricted set of printable characters.
-Therefore to ensure compatibility spaces are replaced by underscores and some other characters (asterisk, comma, forward, question mark, open bracket, close bracket, open curly brace, close curly brace) are replaced by hyphens.
+Therefore, to ensure compatibility, spaces are replaced by underscores and some other characters (asterisk, comma, forward slash, question mark, open bracket, close bracket, open curly brace, close curly brace) are replaced by hyphens.

-Here is as an example, a very simplified monophonic audio mixer with 4 inputs and one output.
-For each input we have a dmute button and a level slider:
+Here is, as an example, a very simplified monophonic audio mixer with four inputs and one output.
+For each input we have a mute button and a level slider:

 <!-- faust-run -->
 ```